braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/sms/mms/mms_short_long_codes.md

 Customers may send MMS with long codes.
 To do this, you must ensure your long codes are MMS-enabled.
 This can be done initially during set up, or later on from within your account.

 Note that our MMS messages cannot be sent with an alphanumeric sender ID.
-Check out our documentation [here]({{site.baseurl}}/user_guide/message_building_by_channel/sms/phone_numbers/sending_phone_numbers/#alphanumeric-sender-id) to learn more about alphanumeric IDs.
+To learn more about alphanumeric IDs, check out [Alphanumeric sender ID]({{site.baseurl}}/user_guide/message_building_by_channel/sms/phone_numbers/sending_phone_numbers/#alphanumeric-sender-id).